OpenFOAM/OpenFOAM-dev/applications/utilities/mesh/conversion/fluentMeshToFoam/README.txt

     - Zones are simple lists of label lists that can be accessed from polyMesh with the cellZones(), faceZones() and pointZones() member functions

-    - Example (Members from polyMesh.H and ZoneMesh.H):
+    - Example (Members from polyMesh.H and MeshZones.H):
     const labelList& thisCellZone = mesh.cellZones()["thisZoneName"];

     - Zone integrity is preserved during mesh modification and decompomposition.